Not a Love Story (2011 film)

 Not A Love Story is a 2011 Indian Hindi-language crime thriller film inspired by the murder of Neeraj Grover in 2008 that led to the arrest of Emile Jerome Mathew and Maria Susairaj.
 Starring Mahie Gill, Deepak Dobriyal and Ajay Gehi and directed by Ram Gopal Varma, the film was released on 19 August 2011.
 Ram Gopal Varma has announced that the film is not a biopic but is inspired by the case.

 The film's shooting was completed in 20 days.
 One of the prime locations was the building Dheeraj Solitaire where Neeraj Grover was allegedly murdered in 2008.
+It marked Rasika Joshi's posthumous film after her demise on 7 July 2011.